Genetalks/gtz/README.md

 fix : GTZ cann't be quit by Ctrl+C sometimes

+#### 1.2.1
+fix : validation maybe be slow sometimes

+fix : when decompressed with -c, -e does not work

 ## FAQ<span id="faq"></span>
 Frequently Asked Questions are intended to help newcomers to understand how we work! [-Click here！-](https://github.com/Genetalks/gtz/blob/master/FAQ_chs.md "Markdown")